 Cyber Defense Training Camp

-It is a seven-day residential camp for girls and boys studying in class 11th and 12th.
+It is a seven-day residential camp for girls and boys studying in classes 11th and 12th.
 They can apply to this program to learn intermediate networking, hacking, programming, computer forensics, and many more, along with learning about careers in Cybersecurity from the University of Maryland.

 ● Cyber Defense Training Camp

 The specially designed intermediate-level summer program of Cyber Defense Training Camp for high school students.

 The participants will get an opportunity to learn and expand their practical knowledge in Cybersecurity with the help of professionals.

 Besides that, students are also introduced to the Advanced Cybersecurity Experience for Students (ACES) honors program offered by the University of Maryland.

-This camp strives to prepare the generation of cybersecurity professionals from end to end of skill-building, interactive learning, and resource utilization.
+This camp strives to prepare the generation of cybersecurity professionals from end to end through skill-building, interactive learning, and resource utilization.

 Other than that, the students can also choose different types of programs available at the Maryland Cybersecurity Center.